Tell us something about your background and how your interest in travel developed.

 Retiring and living abroad is a recipe for success if you are great friends to begin with, and enjoy being together.
 Most couples have never been together 24/7 until they retire.
 Even if you do not move abroad, this can be difficult for some.
 Moving aboard will most likely put additional stress on a couple at first, so it is not a recipe for happiness for everyone.
 However, retirement and travel should be a recipe for happiness for all.
 Unfortunately, not every couple can handle it.
 Mostly because they are not open to change.
 We found retirement and moving abroad very easy.
 We both enjoy adventure, travel and each other’s company.

 Tell us a couple of travel stories that have really made an impact on you.

-What are some of the challenges of maintaining a website when you are travelling?
-And what do you get 'back' from it that makes you feel proud of it?
+What are some of the challenges of maintaining a website when you are traveling?
+And what do you get ‘back’ from it that makes you feel proud of it?

-You have travelled to quite a number of countries.
+You have traveled to quite a number of countries.
 Which countries surprised you, positively or negatively, compared to what you had expected before you went there?

 Which places are high up on your bucket list and why?